magpylib/magpylib/docs/_pages/2_guideExamples.md

 :download:`00c_OrientRot2.py <../pyplots/examples/00c_OrientRot2.py>`
 ```

-This example shows rotations with desiganted anchor-axis combinations.
+The following example shows rotations with designated anchor-axis combinations.
 Here we distinguish between pivot points (the closest point on the rotation axis to the magnet) and anchor points which are simply required to define an axis in 3D space (together with the direction).

 ```eval_rst